fabiohtoledo/curso-supersimpledev/README.md

 ## 🚀 Features

 - **Modern UI:** Replicates the core layout and visual style of YouTube.
-- **Responsive Design:** Adapts seamlessly to desktop, tablet, and mobile screens using CSS Grid and Flexbox.
+- **Responsive Design:** Adapts seamlessly screens using CSS Grid and Flexbox.
 - **Interactive Elements:** Includes hover effects on video thumbnails and buttons.
 - **Complex Layouts:** Implements nested layouts with a sidebar, video grid, and header.
 - **Pure Code:** Built entirely with vanilla HTML and CSS, without any frameworks.